 Gold loans are typically short-term credit facilities, and interest rates are often lower for shorter loan terms.
 Repayment tenures can vary from a few weeks to up to 3 years, depending on the lender.
 Opting for a shorter term may help you save on interest.

 Yes, the gold loan per gram rate changes daily, reflecting fluctuations in the gold market.
-These changes are influenced by global commodity markets and can be tracked on platforms like the Multi Commodity Exchange (MCX).
+These changes are influenced by global commodity markets and can be tracked on portals like the Multi Commodity Exchange (MCX).
 You can also check your lender’s website for updated rates.

 Higher purity gold, such as 22K or 24K, attracts a higher loan rate because it contains more gold.
 For instance, 24K gold has no alloys mixed in, making it more valuable than 22K gold, which has other metals added to increase strength.
 Thus, a 24K gold coin will fetch a higher per gram rate.